Kruskal-Wallis Test

 Statistical Analysis

-The Kruskal-Wallis test is one of the non parametric tests that is used as a generalized form of the Mann Whitney U test.
-It is used to test the null hypothesis which states that ‘k’ number of samples has been drawn from the same population or the identical population with the same or identical median.
-If Sj is the population median for the jth group or sample in the Kruskal-Wallis test, then the null hypothesis in mathematical form can be written as S1 =S2= ….. = Sk.
+The Kruskal-Wallis test is a non-parametric test that generalizes the Mann-Whitney U test.
+It tests the null hypothesis, which states that ‘k’ samples come from the same population with identical medians.
+In the Kruskal-Wallis test, the null hypothesis is S1 = S2 = … = Sk.
 Obviously, the alternative hypothesis would be that Si is not equal to Sj.
 This means that at least one pair of groups or samples has different pairs.

-In order to apply the Kruskal-Wallis test, one has to write the data in a two way format in such a manner that each column represents each successive sample.
-In the computation each of the ‘N’ observations is replaced in the form of ranks.
-This means that all the values from the ‘k’ number of samples are combined together and are ranked in a single series.
+To apply the Kruskal-Wallis test, arrange the data in a two-way format, with each column representing a successive sample.
+In the computation, each of the ‘N’ observations replaces with ranks.
+All values from the ‘k’ samples combine and rank in a single series.

 The smallest in the Kruskal-Wallis test is replaced by the rank 1.
-The next smallest is replaced by rank 2, and the largest is replaced by ‘N.’ Here, ‘N’ is denoted as the total number of the observations in the ‘k’ number of samples.
-After this, the sum of ranks in each sample or column is found.
+We replace the next smallest with rank 2 and the largest with rank ‘N,’ where ‘N’ represents the total number of observations in the ‘k’ samples.
+Next, we sum the ranks in each sample or column.

-The Kruskal-Wallis test assesses the differences against the average ranks in order to determine whether or not they are likely to have come from samples drawn from the same population.
+The Kruskal-Wallis test compares the differences against average ranks to determine if samples likely come from the same population.

 There are certain assumptions in the Kruskal-Wallis test.

-• It is assumed that the observations in the data set are independent of each other.
+• We assume that the observations in the data set are independent of each other.

-• It is assumed that the distribution of the population should not be necessarily normal and the variances should not be necessarily equal.
+• We assume that the population distribution does not need to be normal, and the variances do not need to be equal.

-• It is assumed that the observations must be drawn from the population by the process of random sampling.
+• We assume that the observations come from the population through random sampling.

 The sample sizes in the Kruskal-Wallis test should be as equal as possible, but some differences are allowed.
-The Kruskal-Wallis test also has one limitation.
+It also has one limitation.
 If the researcher does not find a significant difference in his data while conducting it, then he cannot say that the samples are the same.